You are a warrior.

 - Stay Hydrated.
 Drink at least 32 ounces of water per day—64 ounces if you can—and use Himalayan or ionic salts to infuse your body with the trace minerals that have been depleted.
 Add mint, coconut water, cucumber, or raspberries for flavor.

 - Sleep.
 A body in recovery requires rest.
 Sleep deprivation can cause weight gain, slowed physical response time, and delayed mental processing, and some studies suggest a connection between lack of sleep and Alzheimer’s.
 Aim for a regular sleep schedule that allows you 7-8 hours for optimal healing.

 - Practice Positive Self-Talk.
 Use self-love and kind words to reclaim your life and make everyday better than the last.
 Try this exercise: Write “I Am…” on a sticky note followed by a word that empowers you, like strong, ambitious, brave, driven, or committed.
 Post notes on your bathroom mirror, your phone, your car dashboard, or your refrigerator.
 Repeat the phrases out loud throughout the day.
 The truth you tell yourself becomes your reality—over time, this will have a real impact on your wellbeing!

 3. Get Grounded

 - Set aside five to 10 minutes a day to connect to your body.
-Deep breathing techniques used in yoga and meditation send signals to your brain that your body is taking a timeout to regroup—your heart rate then slows and your body settles itself.
+Deep breathing techniques used in yoga and meditation signal your brain that your body is taking a timeout to regroup.
+Your heart rate then slows, and your body settles itself.